 “Of all the regions on earth Bharata Khand, is the most distinguished, and of all the countries of Bharata Khand, Utkala boasts the highest renown.
 Its whole extent is one uninterrupted tirth.
 Its happy inhabitants live secure of a reception into the world of spirits, and those who can even visit it, and bathe in its sacred rivers, obtain remission of their sins though they weigh like mountains.
 Who shall describe adequately its sacred streams, its temples, its kshetra, its fragrant flowers and fruits of exquisite flavor, and all the merits and advantages of a sojourn in such a land.
 What necessity indeed can there be for enlarging in the praises of a region, which the Devatas themselves delight to inhabit?” – Kapila Samhita1

 “In Utkala (Orissa) there is a kshetra of Lord Krittivasa (Shiva).
 It removes all sins, and such regions are extremely rare.
 It has a crore of Shivlings and is equal in merit to Varanasi.
-Known as Ekamra, it has eight principal tirthas” – Brahma Purana17
+Known as Ekamra, it has eight principal tirthas.” – Brahma Purana2

-In the ancient times, the region in and around the present Odisha was variously known as Kalinga, Odra and Utkala, with varying geographical limits.
+The region of the present Odisha (earlier Orissa), with varying geographical limits, was variously known as Kalinga, Odra or Utkala during ancient and medieval period.
 The earliest reference of Kalinga is found in Ashoka’s edicts, Kandhar Edict of Shar-i-kuna and Shahbazgarhi Edict .
-Both the edicts mentions the war of Kalinga and latter’s inclusion into the Maurya empire.
+Both the edicts mention the war of Kalinga and its subsequent inclusion into the Mauryan empire.
 This was is placed in the latter half of the third century BCE.
 Conquest of Kalinga is one of the most important episode in Ashoka’s life.
-It is believed that after witnessing the bloodshed in this battle, Ashoka turned towards Buddhist faith and religious victory.
+It is believed that after witnessing the bloodshed in this battle, Ashoka turned towards Buddhist faith and dharma or religious victory.

-Kalinga is also mentioned in the famous inscription of Kharavela.
-He is referred as Kalingadhipati or the overlord of Kalinga.
+Kalinga is also mentioned in the famous inscription of Kharavela in which he is referred as Kalingadhipati or the overlord of Kalinga.
 This inscription is dated in first century BCE.
-Reference of Kalinga is also found in Pliny’s Natural History as Calingae2, situated on eastern coast of India.
+Reference of Kalinga is also found in Pliny’s Natural History as Calingae3, situated on eastern coast of India.
 Bhishma Parva of Mahabharata mentions Kalinga and Utkala among the provinces of Jambudwipa (India).
-Sabha Parva of Mahabharata mentions an ivory gift from the king of Kalinga.
-In Drona Parva of the same epic, we understand that the prince of Kalinga fought on the side of the Kauravas in the great war.
-Xuanzang, the famous seventh century CE Chinese pilgrim, visited the capital of kingdom of Kie-ling-kia which is identified with Kalinga3.
+Sabha-Parva of Mahabharata mentions an ivory gift from the king of Kalinga.
+In Drona-Parva of the same epic, we understand that the prince of Kalinga fought on the side of the Kauravas in the great war.
+Xuanzang, the famous Chinese pilgrim of seventh century CE, visited the capital of the kingdom of Kie-ling-kia identified with Kalinga4.

-The earliest reference of Odra is found in the Book VI of Pliny’s Natural History which mentions a nation, Oratae4, whose king had only ten elephants but a large infantry.
+The earliest reference of Odra is found in the Book VI of Pliny’s Natural History which mentions a nation, Oratae5, whose king had only ten elephants but a large infantry.
 It also mentions two tribes, Monaedes and the Suari, in whose domain was Mount Maleus.
-Cunningham5 identifies Oratae with Odra, mount Maleus with Mahendra and Monaedes and Suaris with Munda and Suar tribes.
+Cunningham6 identifies Oratae with Odra, mount Maleus with Mahendra and Monaedes and Suaris with Munda and Suar tribes.
 On Xuanzang’s travels, Cunningham mentions that Wu Ch’a of Xuanzang was Odra.
-Origin of word Odra is not very certain, however the most accepted theory is that the name was derived from the race inhabiting the region.
-Mitra6 mentions Oda race who inhabit various parts of Orissa and are the descendants of the aboriginals.
+Origin of word Odra is not very certain, however the widely accepted theory is that the name was derived from the race inhabiting the region.
+Mitra7 mentions Oda race who inhabit various parts of Orissa and are the descendants of the aboriginals.

 Chapter 10 of Harivamsha Purana mentions the story of Utkala.
 It tells that when Vaivasvat Manu performed a sacrifice to Mitra and Varuna, it beautiful lady named Ila appeared from it.
 When Ila was not ready to go with Manu, Mitra and Varuna transformed her into two, one as man, Suddumnya and one as female, Ila.
 Ila with Budha produced Pururava.
 Suddumnya got three sons, Utkala, Gaya and Vinata.
 Utkala got his capital at Utkalaa.

 Only few references are provided above and there are many more scattered in different texts, inscriptions and other materials.
-It is not the place nor the time to look into all of these, as we only want to highlight the earliest references.
-All what we quoted above indicates that the antiquity of the present Odisha region goes back to ancient period of Indian history and presence of two Ashokan edicts strengthen the same.
+It is not the place nor the time to look into all of these, as we only want to highlight few of the earliest ones.
+All what we quoted above indicate that the antiquity of the present Odisha region goes back to the Mauryan times and it is attested by the two Ashokan edicts found in the state.

 “At Balwanta, on the new road, sixteen miles from Cuttack, the attention of a traveler is attracted by a lofty massive tower of stone, rising from amidst the thickets which skirts the adjoining frontier of khurda.
 A path leads through the woods towards the object of curiosity, and conducts, at the end of about six miles, to a gently swelling rocky elevation or Tangi formed of beds of the iron clay, on reaching which you will find yourself, with astonishment, in the center of a ruined city, consisting entirely of deserted and dismantled towers and temples sacred to the worship of Mahadeo, under the innumerable titles, which absurd legends or he fancy of his votaries have assigned to that deity.
 From amidst the whole, the great pagoda of the Ling Raj, or Lord of the Lingam, lifts its singular form, eminently conspicuous both for size, loftiness, and superior style of its architecture.”

-Bhubaneswar is the present capital city of Odisha (earlier Orissa).
+Bhubaneswar is the present capital city of Odisha.
 During the British rule over India, Odisha became a separate province, taken out of Calcutta Presidency, in 1936, with its capital at Cuttack.
 After independence, and after the reorganization of states in 1956, Odisha was one among the 14 states.
-It’s capital was shifted to Bhubaneswar from Cuttack in 1956.
+It’s capital was shifted to Bhubaneswar from Cuttack in 1946.

-In Hindu texts, Bhubaneswar is better known as Ekamra-kanana, Ekamra-vana or Ekamra-kshetra.
-This reference is found in Kapila-Samhita, Purushottama-Mahatmya, Ekamra-Chandrika and Tirtha-Chintamani.
+Reference to Ekamra region is found in Kapila-Samhita, Purushottama-Mahatmya, Ekamra-Chandrika and Tirtha-Chintamani.
 Kapila Samhita is the oldest among all and its name occurs in few puranas.
 It is considered among 18 Upa-puranas and can assigned to 11th century CE.
 Kapila Samhita describes the tirthas of Utkala region, Hara-kshetra, Arka-kshetra, Purshottam-kshetra and Parvati-kshetra.
-Ekamra Purana professes to be an upa-purana and is a Shaiva work.
+Ekamra Purana professes to be an upa-purana and is a Shaivite work.
 Purushottama Mahatmya is shorter than Ekamra Purana however it claims to be part of Skanda Purana.
 This claim is not a genuine as Narada Purana does not count it as a part of Skanda Purana.
 This work is dedicated to Jagannatha and praise of Puri.
 Ekamra Chandrika is a pilgrimage guide describing temples, holy pools and water bodies of Bhubaneswar and religious merits in visiting these places and performing religious duties at these places.
-It does not contain much legends and anecdotes but focuses on religious mantras etc. Tirtha-chintamani11 of Vachaspati Mishra is a work of 13th CE.
+It does not contain much legends and anecdotes but focuses on religious mantras etc. Tirtha-chintamani14 of Vachaspati Mishra is a work of 13th CE.
 It contains brief description of all principal pilgrimage places of India which a pious Hindu must visit at least once in his lifetime.